DKIM CNAME Records Office 365: A Step-by-Step Guide

 If routing all mail through the cloud isn't an option for your organization, you can use a third-party gateway or transport agent.
 These tools are installed on or in front of your on-premises server and are designed specifically to add DKIM signatures to outgoing mail.
 This path requires managing another piece of software but gives you direct control over signing at the source.
 Whichever method you choose, you’ll still need to set up DKIM correctly in your DNS records.

-Helpful Tools for Managing DKIM
+Helpful Tools to Simplify DKIM Management

 Setting up and managing DKIM doesn’t have to be a solo mission into the technical weeds.
 Plenty of excellent tools are available to make the process smoother, whether you’re creating your first record or just checking on an existing one.
 Think of these as your support system for better email security and deliverability.